yoga1103/cautious-potato/README.md

 # cautious-potato
-this is a simple webapp
+this is a simple webapp.

 the app displays buttons that lead to pages with content from their website.